SmileiPIC/Smilei/doc/Sphinx/tables.rst

 Generation of the external tables
 --------------------------------------------------------------------------------

+By default, :program:`Smilei` embebded tables directly in the sources.
+Nonetheless, a user may want to use different tables.
+For this reason, :program:`Smilei` can read external tables.

 Several physical mechanisms can use external tables to work:

 * Radiation loss and photon emission via nonlinear inverse Compton scattering (see :doc:`radiation_loss`)